-Haiti: First University-level solar cooking course; promoting Haines solar cookers
+Haiti: First University-level solar cooking course; promotion by students

-In previous years, three successful pilot projects proved adoption of, and high demand for, parabolic solar stoves.
+Three successful pilot projects proved adoption of, and high demand for, parabolic solar stoves.
 SHE's efforts in Haiti started in 2011 thanks to a partnership with The Nature Conservancy (TNC) introducing 30 "Sun Oven" and 30 "Stove-Tec" cookers in Tilori, a small town on the Haiti-Dominican Republic border.
 TNC then introduced 78 parabolic "Sun and Ice" solar stoves, upon SHE's recommendation, to satisfy Tilori residents' desires for fast cooking and frying.
 With a high demand for more solar stoves, in 2015, SHE distributed 25 SolSource parabolic stoves in partnership with the Solar Electric Light Fund, a successful project whose evaluation showed "very high adoption" and "high impact" of the solar stoves according to UN standards.
 Read more about our projects in Tilori, and see photos on Facebook.